 RUBIN-9 weighing 8kg. each will primarily be used for the Automatic Identification System (AIS) for Maritime applications.

 CUBESATs are educational satellites from European universities, each weighing around one kg. and developed to perform technology demonstration in space.

 Oceansat-2 will carry an OCM (Ocean Colour Monitor) and a Ku-band pencil beam Scatterometer.
-In addition, it will carry Radio Occultation Sounder for Atomospheric studies (ROSA), developed by the Italian Space Agency (ASI).
+In addition, it will carry Radio Occultation Sounder for Atmospheric Studies (ROSA), developed by the Italian Space Agency (ASI).
 The Scatterometer has a ground resolution of 50km x 50km is expected to provide accurate information on wind speed and direction.
-The eight-band OCM with 360 metres spatial resolution and a swath of 1,420 km will provide information about the same area every two days.
+The eight-band OCM with 360 meters spatial resolution and a swath of 1,420 km will provide information about the same area every two days.